rudyNK/rudyravelinportfolio/README.md

 # rudyravelinportfolio
-This is my portfolio I build with reactjs and material UI to learn the basics of both.
+This is my portfolio I build with html, css and js.